CHAPTER 6

 "And there went out another horse that was red: and power was given to him that sat thereon to take peace from the earth, and that they should kill one another: and there was given unto him a great sword."

-Now we see a red horse.
-Remember, these are war horses.
-This horse is red because it symbolizes blood.
-The rider, an antichrist, has the power to take peace from the earth.
-The previous horse, the white one, made false peace with all the nations of the earth.
+Next, we see a "red" horse.
+Keep in mind that these are war horses.
+This horse is "red" because it symbolizes blood.
+The rider, the Antichrist, will try to use his power to take peace from the earth.
+The previous horse, the "white" one, will make false peace with all the nations of the earth.
 After his 'peace treaties' are made law, he will start enforcing them.
 These laws will take peace from the earth.
 People will "kill one another".
 There will be riots, stealing, murders, and civil wars.
 It will be an extremely bloody time because "there was given unto him a GREAT sword."

-This will be a very bloody time, "For nation shall rise against nation , and kingdom against kingdom..."
+This will be a very bloody time.
+The Lord says: "For nation shall rise against nation, and kingdom against kingdom..."
 (Matthew 24:7a).

 There are five more seals to go.